Transparent Replication Using Metaprogramming in Cyan: Introduction

 In this paper we show how to use the metaprogramming infrastructure of the Cyan language~\cite{guimaraes2013cyan} to transparently generate and validate integration code that uses the Treplica replication framework~\cite{vieira08a}.
 We were able to use \emph{metaobjects} in a centralized object-oriented program to isolate the set of mutator methods that change the state of a set of objects, and to generate the appropriate extended classes to integrate with Treplica.
 The approach is similar in essence to OpenMP~\cite{dagum1998openmp}, OpenACC~\cite{wienke2012openacc} and other systems that use compiler directives to guide the automatic generation of parallel code.
-However, our approach is much more direct to program and it is the first time metaobjects are used to create distributed code.
-Moreover, we were able to validate the generated code with respect to the presence of non-determinism in transitions by flagging mutator methods that would violate this requirement.
-For instance, our proposal is able to alert the programmer if it finds a call to a random number generator inside one of the mutator methods.
+However, our approach is easier to use, demanding just the addition of some annotations to methods and variable declarations, and it is the first time metaobjects are used to create distributed code.
+Moreover, we were able to validate the generated code with respect to the presence of nondeterminism in transitions by flagging mutator methods that would violate this requirement.
+Our proposed set of metaobjects is able to replace nondeterministic methods with deterministic versions and alert the programmer if it still finds a call to a nondeterministic method inside mutator methods.

 This paper is structured as follows.
-In Sections~\ref{cyan} we describe the Cyan language and give an introduction to its metaprogramming features.
-Section\ref{treplica} describes the organization of the Treplica framework.
-In Section~\ref{example} we describe how to use the proposed metaobjects to turn a centralized Cyan program into a replicated one.
-In Section~\ref{implementation} we describe how Cyan metaobjects work.
+In Section~\ref{cyan} we describe the Cyan language and give an introduction to its metaprogramming features.
+Section~\ref{treplica} describes the organization of the Treplica framework.
+In Section~\ref{metaobjects} we describe the proposed metaobjects, how to use them to turn a centralized Cyan program into a replicated one and how they work.
+Section~\ref{casestudy} shows the application of the metaobjects to a more complex program as a demonstration of the feasibility of our approach.
 The paper ends with a review of related work in Section~\ref{related} and some concluding remarks in Section~\ref{conclusion}.
+The source code of the Cyan compiler used, the set of metaobjects and example applications can be found at \url{https://bitbucket.org/gdvieira/cyan.treplica.git}.